 Copyright in Performance

-Copyright is a form of legal protection, to make sure others cannot use an author’s or creator’s work without their permission (or without a reasonable defence).
+Copyright is a form of legal protection that exists to ensure others cannot use a creator’s work without their permission.
 Copyright in Australia is regulated by the Copyright Act 1968.
+The Act covers a wide range of original works, broadcasts and performances.
+This page deals with copyright in performance.

 Copyright exists automatically.
-This means that there is no need to register or apply for Copyright and there is no need for the work to be published for it to be protected by Copyright.
+This means that there is no need to register or apply for Copyright and work is protected by Copyright regardless of whether it is published.

 Even though a performer may not have written the script or score they are presenting, the individual still expends their own skill and creativity to produce the perfect rendition.
 The Copyright Act recognises the value in performance and attributes certain rights to live music performers to ensure they are protected.